Worship at St Andrew’s Church

 The 8am service has a minimum of music and is quiet and reflective throughout.

-The 9.30am service, sometimes with choir, has singing and organ.
+The 9.30am service has singing, accompanied by the organ.
 It is a traditional communion service in modern English.
 This is the most common form of worship throughout the Anglican Communion.
-A children’s ministry happens during the service for children to attend, except on the last Sunday of the month and during the January School holidays.
-This service would be a good service to attend for the first time, if you have worshipped before and are returning to church.
+A children’s ministry is generally offered during the service for children to attend, except during the school holidays.

 Prayer Books and Hymn Books – what are they?